UoB-COMSM0110/2024-group-16/README.md

 ![class](./pictures/class.png)

-#Evaluation
+# Evaluation

-## Qualitative - Think Aloud and Heuristic Evaluations
+## Qualitative evaluation - Think Aloud and Heuristic Evaluations

 We invited our course mates during the lab sessions to qualitatively evaluate our game in the development process.
 After the first-round evaluation, we had a quick meeting to discuss the issues that needed to be fixed.
 These helped us identify the areas of focus for us to improve our game.